UICIDEAS/IDEA_322/SCHEDULE.md

 This document is the current course schedule broken down by week.

-With the exception of Week 1 (when we will meet on January 8th), IDEA 322 will meet in-person once per week on Wednesdays.
+With the exception of Week 1 (when we will meet on January 8th), IDEA 322 will meet in person once per week on Wednesdays.
 Assignments and readings should be completed on Monday.

 In this document, under each week, there is a list of assigned videos, texts, and exercises to complete for the following Monday (by midnight), along with how and where to submit assignments.
 The contents of this document will be updated throughout the semester.